CapricornoG/Olivo/README.md

 * INFO line 286, 287 : Trailing slash on void elements.
 FIXING remove / symbol at the end of the tag from line 286, 287.
 * ERRORS line 301 End tag section seen, but there were open elements; line 276 : Unclosed element div.
 FIXING add closing div /div to line 304 in index.html.

-After fixing this errors I got the following message "Document checking completed.
-No errors or warnings to show." from W3C
+After fixing these errors I got the following message "Document checking completed.
+No errors or warnings to show." from W3C .

 ![Validator-HTML](/docs/screenshot-validator-html.png)